At halfway mark, grades for Trump are mixed in county he flipped red in 2016

 Breaking News Emails

-WILKES-BARRE, Penn. — Richard and Eileen Sorokas are known quantities here in Luzerne County for their ardent support of Donald Trump’s presidency in 2016 after supporting Democrats all their lives.
+WILKES-BARRE, Pa. — Richard and Eileen Sorokas are known quantities here in Luzerne County for their ardent support of Donald Trump’s presidency in 2016 after supporting Democrats all their lives.

 Their loyalty to Trump has never wavered, and it held strong on Tuesday night as they watched the president give his State of the Union address in their country home, nestled in the hills about a 20 minute drive from Wilkes-Barre.